bigeasy/prolific/prolific.sender.stdio/README.md

-Prolific Sender STDIO
+## Prolific Sender STDIO

-A standard I/O sender implementation for the Prolific logging framework.
+This is a defunct module in the Prolific logging framework.
+It has been replaced by `prolific.stdio`.